hanweikung/face_anon_simple/README.md

     guidance_scale=4.0,
     generator=generator,
     anonymization_degree=0.0,
+    width=512,
+    height=512,
 ).images[0]
 swap_image.save("swap.png")
 ```

 We also provide the [demo.ipynb](https://github.com/hanweikung/face_anon_simple/blob/main/demo.ipynb) notebook, which guides you through the steps mentioned above.

+### Note on image resolution

+Our model was trained on 512x512 images.
+To ensure correct results, always pass `width=512` and `height=512` to the `pipe` function.
+This ensures input images are resized appropriately.

 ## Training